2435191/KOS-KrakenDrive-Kontroller/README.md

 # KOS-KrakenDrive-Kontroller
-Hey, I might update this for multiple "engines."
+I updated this for multiple engines.
+The "full version" is "krakendrive.ks".